bcrowell/dorcas/README.md

 * It runs on Linux.
 I've made an effort to make it fairly portable, but actually porting it to Windows would require some effort, and is not something I would work on myself.

+# General description of how the software works

+Broadly speaking, there are two stages to the process, a training part and then the actual processing of text that you want to OCR.
+During the training part, you build up a set of templates, one for each letter of the alphabet(s), that are based on the actual document.
+A limitation this software is that it must be trained on the same font that wll be used on the actual document.
+Currently, this even has to be the same size and resolution.
+For example, if you're trying to OCR

 ## Usage

 `dorcas foo.job` ... reads parameters from a json file